1998–99 Glasgow Warriors season: Welsh Rugby Union Challenge Cup

 Both Glasgow Caledonians and Edinburgh Reivers were invited into the WRU's Challenge Cup; along with the South African provincial sides Northern Bulls and Gauteng Falcons and the Romania national side (in Glasgow's pool) and Natal, the Canada national side and the Georgia national side (in Edinburgh's pool).

 The WRU constructed that year's tournament so that 8 Welsh teams are placed in two pools; 4 in each pool.
 The 4 Welsh sides in each pool then played the invited sides of that pool.
 The winners of each pool play a final; and the pool runners-up played a third place play-off.
 Hence Glasgow (and Edinburgh and other invited sides) only played Welsh opposition in their pools.

 Depending on results, the invited sides then would only play each other if they qualified out of their pools.
 Going into their last matches both Glasgow and Edinburgh had a chance to secure their pool runners-up place.
 This would have meant a Glasgow - Edinburgh play-off in Wales!
 However Glasgow fell at the last hurdle.
 Although Edinburgh won their pool runners-up spot they then pulled out of the 3rd place play-off against Bridgend due to their players' exhaustion.

+Competitive debuts this season

+A player's nationality shown is taken from the nationality at the highest honour for the national side obtained; or if never capped internationally their place of birth.
+Senior caps take precedence over junior caps or place of birth; junior caps take precedence over place of birth.
+A player's nationality at debut may be different from the nationality shown.
+Combination sides like the British and Irish Lions or Pacific Islanders are not national sides, or nationalities.

+Players in BOLD font have been capped by their senior international XV side as nationality shown.

+Players in Italic font have capped either by their international 7s side; or by the international XV 'A' side as nationality shown.

+Players in normal font have not been capped at senior level.

+A position in parentheses indicates that the player debuted as a substitute.
+A player may have made a prior debut for Glasgow Warriors in a non-competitive match, 'A' match or 7s match; these matches are not listed.